Things that go bump in the morning

-“What…what did I…” He stammered and reached for the handle of the knife.
+He stammered and reached for the handle of the knife.

 “Don’t!”
 Melanie’s voice was growing hoarse.
-“Don’t take it out!
+“Don’t take it out.
 Call 911!”

-“It’s on me!”
+Glen started to rise when the creature crawled up his leg and bit him all over.
 He fell to his knees beside her, swatting at the creature.

 Three days later, the superintendent unlocked the door to number twenty-two at The Belmont, with Melanie’s sister behind him.
-The scent inside the apartment swarmed at them, as if it had been waiting for that door to open just so it could run out through and let itself loose in the hallway.
+The scent inside the apartment swarmed at them, as if it had been waiting for that door to open just so it could run out and let loose in the hallway.

-The police arrived later, and after searching they seemed confident it was a double homicide, or perhaps a murder-suicide, no matter how much Melanie’s sister insisted they were a happy couple.
+The police arrived, and after searching they seemed confident it was a simultaneous homicide, or a murder-suicide, no matter how much Melanie’s sister insisted they were a happy couple.

-She was convinced someone had broken in and killed them, even though there wasn’t any evidence of a break in and nothing appeared stolen.
-The scratches in the floor and tears in the carpet only seemed to back up the detective’s theory that a violent fight had taken place before they killed each other.
+She was convinced someone had broken in and killed them, even though there wasn’t any evidence of a break-in and nothing appeared stolen.
+The scratches on the floor and tears in the carpet only seemed to back up the detective’s theory that a violent fight had taken place before they killed each other.

-Several other residents in the building had gathered around number twenty-two to see what was going on, and what the smell had been.
+Several other residents in the building had gathered around apartment twenty-two to see what was going on, and what the smell had been.

 A small bump appeared in the hallway carpet leading to the stairs, but nobody noticed through the commotion.